ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 <img src="compilers-lexical-analysis-example.png" width="720" alt="Lexical analysis example"/>

-It's worth to mention, that typically **lexer is implemented using an iterator style** _(one function that returns the next token)_.
+It's worth mentioning that typically **lexer is implemented using an iterator style** _(one function that returns the next token)_.

 </procedure>